qiime2/docs/source/tutorials/align-phylo.rst

 raxml-rapid-bootstrap
 .....................
 In phylogenetics, it is good practice to check how well the `splits / bipartitions`_ in your phylogeny are supported.
 Often one is interested in which clades are robustly separated from other clades in the phylogeny.
 One way, of doing this is via bootstrapping (See the *Bootstrapping* section of the first introductory link above).
-In QIIME 2, we've provided access to the RAxML `rapid bootsrap`_ feature.
+In QIIME 2, we've provided access to the RAxML `rapid bootstrap`_ feature.
 The only difference between this command and the previous are the additional flags ``--p-bootstrap-replicates`` and ``--p-rapid-bootstrap-seed``.
 It is quite common to perform anywhere from 100 - 1000 bootstrap replicates.
 The ``--p-rapid-bootstrap-seed`` works very much like the ``--p-seed`` argument from above except that it allows anyone to reproduce the bootstrapping process and the associated supports for your splits.

 As per the `RAxML online documentation`_ and the `RAxML manual`_, the rapid bootstrapping command that we will execute below will do the following: